bicyclesystems/BIKE/README.md

 # BIKE-0.1

-Bike is a minimal computing environment where conversation drives creation.
+Bike is a minimal computing environment where chat drives creation.

 It's not an app.
 It's not a tool.
 It's a loop.
 Chat is the engine.
 Artifacts are the result.

 It's a thinking machine.
 A "bicycle" for the mind.

+**Philosophy**: No apps.
+No modes.
+Just flow.

+The system disappears.
+The conversation remains.
+The artifacts persist.

 **Example**: Say "Create a todo list for my project."
 Bike generates a structured artifact and displays it.
 Later, say "Add deployment tasks" and it updates seamlessly.